azizsaad/learning-swift/README.md

 | Set    | `["unique1", "unique2]`    |
 | Tuple (items in tuples are fixed positions with fixed types)    | `[item1InPosition0: Int ,item2InPosition1: String]` |
 | Void    | `a data type that is no data type` |

+## Operators

+- optional nil: `?`
+- modulo: `%`
+- nil coalescing: `??`
+- closed range: `a..b` -> e.g. `for index in 1..5`: this is a for loop over every item number between 1 and 5
+- half-open range: `a..<b` -> e.g. `for i in 0..<count`: loops over the range, excluding the final item
+  - useful for array where you start at 0 and you loop over the length of the list, so this operator stops you from trying to access the [n+1] item in the array and going over the length of the array

 ## Key commands